dimadesu/android-rtmp-ingest/README.md

 We'll be using [MediaMTX](https://github.com/bluenviron/mediamtx) as a server (running in Termux).

 [`IRL Pro`](https://irlpro.app) is a great video encoder app.
 It can stream SRT HEVC with dynamic bitrate and bonding.
+Cannot use audio from RTMP stream.

 Another option is to use `ffmpeg` in Termux.
 It can do SRT HEVC with no dynamic bitrate and no bonding.
+Uses audio from RTMP stream.

 ## Termux